jonathonf/manjaro-nvidia/README.md

 makepkg -Csric
 ```

-As for building any package you'll need `base-devel` installed too.
+In common with building any package you'll need `base-devel` installed first.
+You could also use a clean chroot or other build container.

 If you need `multlib` support, build `lib32-nvidia-utils` too.
 If you don't, don't. :)